-BIEN 264 - Biotransport Phenomena (Spring)
+BIEN 264 - Biotransport Phenomena (not offered in 2016-17)

 4 units, Lecture, 3 hours; discussion, 1 hour.
 Prerequisite(s): BIEN 105 or equivalent; graduate standing or consent of instructor.
 Covers the mathematical expression and modeling of principles underlying the transport processes of biological systems and biomedical engineering processes.
 Emphasizes momentum, mass transport, and interpretation of these processes.
 Topics include advanced development of governing conservation equations and the appropriate constitutive equations for transport in circulation and tissue.